TurtleMania/dotfiles/README.md

  - Kitty.
 The terminal emulator.
  - Neovim using the Lazy plugin manager.
 It requires rust (for tree-sitter).
  - Zoxide.
-A better cd.
+ - Fzf.
+Your fuzzy finder.